dojot/docs/source/iotagent-architecture.rst

 other dojot services.
-Its operation is two fold: receive and process messages related to device management from other services as well as receive messages from the devices themselves (or their representative elements) and publish these data to other services.
-This is shown in the figure below.
+Its operation is two fold: receive and process messages related to device management from other services as well as receive messages from the devices themselves (or their representative elements) and publish these data to other services. ~~This is shown in the figure below.~~ ??

+//TODO
 << a figure should be here >>

 The following sections describe how an IoT agent can send and receive messages